 I could not stomach being in his presence any longer and left a few moments later.
 He texted me several minutes later and asked if I was upset and apologized.
 His apology didn’t matter to me at this point.
 He even had the audacity to hint around that he wanted to fool around.
 I was offended and I told him that it was best that we never saw each other again.
 I cried.
 I cried for being so stupid.
 I cried for letting him disrespect all this time.
 I cried because I diminished my self-worth every time I was involved with him.

 All these thoughts ran through my mind.
 What if he actually slept with that crossdresser?
 Did they had unprotected sex?
 Were there more?
 Also, how many women did he have unprotected with?
 What if he infected me with HIV?
 My last HIV test was January 2012.
 Why did I wait so long to get retested?
-He wasn’t the only person I was sexually involved with.
+He wasn’t the only person I was sexually involved with either.
 What was I thinking?
 I needed to get tested ASAP!